ObsidianLabs/eth-studio-docs/source/getting-started/get-test-token.md

 ## Get test token on Rinkeby

-Click the upper right “Faucet” icon and one will jump to the **Rinkeby Authenticated Faucet.**
+Click the upper right “Faucet” icon and the page will jump to the **Rinkeby Authenticated Faucet.**

 ![get-test-token-1](get-test-token-1.png)